New Taipei City: Rail

-The area is served by Taiwan High Speed Rail through the Banqiao Station, which is an intermodal station with Taiwan Railways Administration (TRA) and Taipei Metro.
+The area is served by Taiwan High Speed Rail through the Banqiao Station, which is an intermodal station with Taiwan Railway (TR) and Taipei Metro.

 The TRA's Yilan Line runs through Gongliao, Shuangxi and Ruifang.
 The Western Line runs through Xizhi, Banqiao, Shulin and Yingge.
 The Pingxi Line connects Pingxi to Ruifang.

 Wulai District houses the Wulai Scenic Train.

 Metro

 The Taipei Metro serves the area through the following four lines.
 Taipei Metro is the best way to access the city's northern, southern, and western sections.